 These products are dispensable.
 So throw them away, when they get too dull.
 Several pulls leave you hair-free and smooth.

 This only needs to be pulled over your beard hair, as it grabs and slices each off precisely.
 Firstly, you slice the hair, then you return to the hair’s base.
-If you make a third run, you pull the hair’s root, getting an even finer shave.
+If you make a third run, you pull the hair’s root, getting a much better and even closer shave.

 Cost of Using Safety Razors vs Cartridge Razors

-With initial outlay of three piece safety razors, you have a higher initial expense, but much lower later investments.
+With an initial outlay of three-piece safety razors, you have a higher initial expense, but much lower later investments.
 Your initial outlay will average around £40.00.
 This will last a lifetime, only blades need to be discarded.

 Replacements will set you back about £0.08 each, so will average £54.00 per annum.
 And, that’s if you bought a new one each year, which you’re not likely to do.
 So, your cost is nearer to £14.00 each subsequent year after your initial money of £54.00.

-Safety razor compared to a cartridge razor will reveal a marked difference in price.
-These can range from £20.00 for a multi-pack of disposable razors leading to an average monthly outlay of £11.00 per month as each has limited shaves before discarding.
-Annual net expense will average out at around £132 per year.
+Safety razor vs disposable cartridge razor will reveal a marked difference in price.
+These can range from £20.00 for a multi-pack disposable razor leading to an average monthly outlay of £11.00 per month as each has limited shaves before discarding.
+The annual net expense will average out at around £132 per year.

 They are very high quality.
-Feather Hi-Stainless Platinum Razor Blades are made by a Japanese manufacturer who has been in business since 1964.
+Hi-Stainless Platinum feather Blades are made by a Japanese manufacturer who has been in business since 1964.
 They use the same technology for making surgical implements.
-They restrict the platinum coating to a fraction of a millimeter for each tip.
+They restrict the platinum coating to a fraction of a millimetre for each tip.

 These razors are extremely sharp, not recommended for novice users.
-Average price per packet of 100 is £26.00.
+The average price per packet of 100 is £26.00.
 Each one will last two or three shaves.

 They manufacture the Derby Extra Blades in Sweden.
 They are made of steel, hardened and coated with chromium ceramic, tungsten, and chromium.
 Which adds strength extending life.
 They subject each to strict quality control processes before being shipped.

 You can buy 100 for only £8.00.
-It is obvious why it costs so much more buying Feather Hi blades.
+It is obvious why it costs so much more to buy Feather Hi blades.
 They do not meet the same standard but serve as a good for the novice.
 This will last about 18 months.

 Cartridges Available to Buy:

 Top three are Gillette Fusion Proglide Silver Touch, Schick Hydro 5, and Dorco Pace 6 Plus.
-They design the Schick Hydro 5 Sensitive safety razor blades for use by those who suffer from redness or inflammation.
+They design the Schick Hydro 5 Sensitive double edge razor blade for use by those who suffer from redness or inflammation.

 Gillette Fusion Proglide Silver Touch features a flexball handle, offering flexibility.
 This feature gives you the ability to pull the skin taut as the blade pivots and follows surface contours.
 This comes with a lubricating strip for protection.
 It includes two refills one is in the package, the other is on the handle.